Research

 UCSF Center for Vulnerable Populations

-Senior Medical Advisory, Feeding America
+Senior Medical Advisor, Feeding America

 M.A.S. in Clinical Research, University of California San Francisco